 Cape Bruny Lighthouse SUNSET Tour

-Operates Friday and Saturday evenings and on request call or email us
+Operates Friday and Saturday evenings and other evenings on request.

 Duration 1 to 2 hours

 Self Drive to Kettering and catch the Sealink Bruny Island Ferry Vehicular Ferry and drive 1 hour and 15 minutes to Cape Bruny.
-Be aware the last 18 km’s is gravel.
+Be aware the last 18 km’s is gravel, the surface can be slippery and soft on the verges.
 You must be staying on Bruny Island for that night to join this tour.
+Be prepared for some of the most amazing photo opportunities in Tasmania.

 Staying on Bruny Island?
 This is a great evening activity for you, make the most out of your Bruny Island visit… Please drive safely and watch out for our Nocturnal Animals that frequent the road edges.
 It will be dark when you leave the Cape Bruny Light Station.